What is the Regional Impact Council?

 Phase 1: The Regional Action Plan, released in April 2021, is a roadmap to reduce unsheltered homelessness in the Bay Area by 75% in three years.
 To achieve that ambitious goal, the RAP introduces the “1-2-4 framework” for concurrent investment in interim housing, permanent housing, and homelessness prevention.
 The RIC is currently in the implementation phase of advancing the RAP.

-Phase 2: The Platform for Change will focus on the structural and systemic changes necessary to disrupt homelessness permanently and provide economic and social mobility for Bay Area residents with extremely low incomes.
-The Platform for Change aims to establish regional goals that reduce housing insecurity, establish and expand pathways for economic and social mobility for the region’s ELI population, and dramatically reduce homelessness across the Bay Area
+Phase 2: Big Moves for Housing and Economic Security will focus on the structural and systemic changes necessary to disrupt homelessness permanently and provide economic and social mobility for Bay Area residents with extremely low incomes.
+The Big Moves will be concrete steps to reduce housing insecurity, establish and expand pathways for economic and social mobility for the region’s ELI population, and dramatically reduce homelessness across the Bay Area.
+They will be released in the fall of 2022.

 Who is on the RIC?